Fordalex/master-mind-project/readme.md

 Back to the drawing board.
 With the knowledge of the last two attempted functions, I now know I will need a boolean variable to tell the 'if statement' when a counter has already been marked but to check for black pegs first, as these should take priority over white pegs.

+#### Removing counters problem

+I have noticed another bug, when the user removes a counter the value of the hole doesn't change,its only get overridden by the next counter that is selected.
+This is fine if the user refills the row with counters or holes, but if the user just presses 'check' then it won't reconise that the user wants them spaces that where removed to be holes.

 ### Resolution

+#### Creating the function to mark the players counters

 Currently, when the function is now called the 'if statement' will check the first master counter with the user's first counter and return a black peg if these are the same.
 The 'if statement' will repeat this process for each counter.
 After knowing which counters have been markered, we can then run another 'if statement' to check for a variable that is the same as the masters variable but just in the wrong location returning a white peg if it finds one.
 So far I have found no errors with this approach.

+#### Removing counters problem

 ## Credits